MW-Mori/ALLBERT/README.md

 Using two computing platforms gives ALLBERT a modular computing architecture in which the user-facing and network responsibilities can develop independently from the hardware-control system while still allowing both sides to work together as a complete robotic system.

+#### Layered Software Architecture

+ALLBERT's software did not begin as a layered system.
+The original program consisted primarily of a single Python class containing the GPIO pin assignments and functionality required to control the robot's wheels.
+At that stage of development, the immediate goal was simply to establish direct software control over the physical hardware.

+As the robot developed, I realized that movement could not safely depend on hardware-control code alone.
+ALLBERT would eventually be making movement decisions based on information received from its sensors.
+If that information was missing, invalid, or incorrectly handled, the result would not be limited to a software error.
+The robot could move incorrectly and physically run into a wall or another obstacle.

+This led me to begin separating the software into layers with different responsibilities.
+Rather than allowing one class to receive information, make decisions, and directly control the hardware, I wanted each part of the software to correspond to a specific responsibility within the robotic system.

+The resulting architecture is divided into three primary layers:

+- **Low-Level Hardware Layer:** Responsible for direct interaction with the physical hardware, including GPIO, PWM, and motor-control operations.
+- **Mid-Level Logic Layer:** Evaluates sensor information and determines which movements are appropriate based on the robot's surroundings and safety conditions.
+- **High-Level Autonomous Layer:** Coordinates the robot's larger autonomous behavior and determines what ALLBERT should attempt to do.

+This architecture also reflects how I prefer to design software generally.
+I like systems and subsystems in which individual components have clearly defined responsibilities and work together rather than having one part of the program attempt to manage everything.

+For ALLBERT, that separation has an additional safety purpose.
+Information can be evaluated before it ultimately results in physical movement, allowing safety and decision logic to exist between environmental input and hardware action.

+The layered architecture therefore developed from both a software-design preference and a physical requirement: as ALLBERT became more autonomous, its software needed a structure that could organize responsibility while reducing the possibility that bad information would lead directly to unsafe movement.